-- C) Set the date to 2013-10-24 and the time to 00:00:00 (midnight).
-Make sure time is paused; you can use the Date/time window to control the time. - D) We will watch the inner two moons of Jupiter, Io and Europa.
-They move quite quickly, so we will want to record their positions every four hours starting from this time.
-This data was mostly collected for you in the accompanying excel sheet but you'll use the following two questions to finish the data.
+Set the date to 2013-10-23 and the time to 20:00:00 (8PM).
+Make sure time is paused; you can use the Date/time window to control the time.

+We will watch the inner two moons of Jupiter, Io and Europa.
+They move quite quickly, so we will want to record their positions every four hours in the table on the following page.